ShadabShaikhAzmi/unico-connect-task/README.md

 ## Project Installation <br>
 step 1: clone the project <br>
-step 2: setup database there is a file inside project folder laravel.sql import on your database or create a database laravel and configure .env file with database credentails and run the migrations plus seed command it wll create the table with fake data<br>
+step 2: run command "composer install" and "npm install" step 3: setup database there is a file inside project folder laravel.sql import on your database or create a database laravel and configure .env file with database credentails and run the migrations plus seed command it wll create the table with fake data<br>
-step 3: run command "php artisan serve" <br>
+step 4: run command "php artisan serve" <br>

 server will start on localhost:8000<br>